Escape the Not Secure Label: Switch to HTTPS

 Most users won’t stay on sites after they see a Not Secure label – and they certainly won’t go through with any transactions knowing full well that we live in a digital age where information is basically as valuable as monetary currencies.
 Think of it like choosing a bank.
 You’d want to pick one that’s reliable, safe, and secure.
 You wouldn’t trust your personal and financial data with just anyone – certainly not with sites that don’t guarantee privacy and confidentiality.
 Your clients feel the same way.

-Use an SSL and prevent your site from getting a Not Secure label from Google.
+Use an SSL and prevent your site from getting a Not Secure label from Google and to transition from HTTP and nab that HTTPS title.
 Doing so also brings an opportunity to build trust between you and your site’s visitors.
 Without the Not Secure warning, your clients will recognize that you care about their safety.
 This acts as a seal of approval that your brand operates to strictly follow safety and security measures.
 This ultimately helps lead them to conduct business with your company.

 Additionally, it just became one of Google’s ranking factors in 2014.
 Currently, it is only a lightweight signal and tiebreaker in case two search results have the same rank.
 Still, Google may strengthen it soon in order to further emphasize the need for improved web security.

 It also favors you and your clients by counteracting phishing.
 For example, one of your loyal customers clicks on a link from an email they received.
 It disguises as an advertisement for one of your products or services.
 However, they ultimately end up on an identical page labeled Not Secure.
 When they know that your site is Secure, they will recognize it as a trick and navigate away.